AlexisDeveloppeur/webalexis/README.md

-# README
+# AlexisDevelppeur website

 Website make with Ruby on rails

-&copy 2018 AlexisDeveloppeur
+© 2018 AlexisDeveloppeur